 Chelmsford Crown Court heard that Wood, 24, kicked and punched his victim as he lay on the floor.

 Wood's trial heard that he followed Mr Holden as he left a nightclub.

-Wood claimed he acted in self-defence and had been hit by Mr Holden's partner Mandy Patient before fighting with Mr Holden.'Pumped up'
+Wood claimed he acted in self-defence and had been hit by Mr Holden's partner Mandy Patient before fighting with Mr Holden.

 Mr Holden was described as a "gentle giant" who worked in building security and "did not particularly like going out to nightclubs".

 Det Ch Insp Lucy Robinson said after sentencing: "Owen Wood had been to a boxing match and was clearly pumped up and looking for a fight.

 "Liam Holden was assaulted with such ferocity that he suffered a devastating and traumatic brain injury which resulted in his death."

 In a statement released at the time of Wood's conviction, Mr Holden's family said: "Liam was a good, decent family man whose life has been torn from us in the most horrific circumstances.